teagom/teagom.github.io/_posts/2024-09-24-counting-number-of-times-each-IP-address-appears-in-log-file.md

+# Counting number of times each IP address appears in log file.
-# How to print a total of hits per IP?
+## How to print a total of hits per IP?

 I will use the common log of apache2
 ```